_images/Bug72.jpg

 property Telescope.CanSetPark: boolean

-The mount’s park position can be set.
+The position of the mount’s Parked state can be set.

 Raises: